swiftlyanerd/ArianaBot/README.md

 * token: Insert your bot secret token here.
 Do NOT share it with anybody else.
 * prefix: Insert the command prefix of your choice here, can be any unicode character.
+* logChannel: Insert the channel ID you wish the bot to post logs to.
 * ownerID: Insert your ownerID here.
 Allows access to restricted commands.
 * version: Make something up here, it doesn't affect anything.
 * ytAPIKey: Use your Youtube Data API key here.
 If you don't have one, visit this website: https://developers.google.com/youtube/v3/getting-started